Search engine by Freefind

 The Monthly Meeting of the SHNA

-The next monthly meeting of the Sam Hughes Neighborhood Association will be held August 15, 2017 at 7:00 PM at the Himmel Park Library.
-There will be no meeting in July.
+The next monthly meeting of the Sam Hughes Neighborhood Association will be held September 19, 2017 at 7:00 PM at the Himmel Park Library.

 PLEASE NOTE: Unless otherwise announced, Board Meetings are held the 3rd Tuesday of each month.
 Look for minutes of recent meetings on the Minutes/Agendas page.

 Sam Hughes Maps

 Proposed Land Use Code Amendment

 Development at 6th and Campbell

 There was a public hearing on Monday, May 17, 2004 in the Mayor and Council Chambers of City Hall, 255 West Alameda concerning proposed changes in the Land Use Code.